Gentlemen Marry Brunettes: Plot

 Bonnie and Connie Jones, played by Jane Russell and Jeanne Crain, are two sisters that live in New York working on Broadway.
 They are known as the second generation of the Jones sisters, taking the name after their mother, Mitzi Jones, who also performed popularly with her sister, Mimi Jones.

 Bonnie and Connie are often offered engagements by men.
 Connie refuses these New Yorkers every time, while her sister Bonnie seemingly cannot say no to all these men’s offerings.
 This initiates fights between the men outside the sisters’ shows, and these situations embarrass Connie for being related to Bonnie.

 The sisters fight about Bonnie’s weakness to refuse these men.
 Connie wants her sister to promise her to refuse them for the sake of their career.
-However, the moment the sisters reconcile, a messenger knocks on their door with an offered Paris agreement by David Action to partake shows around France.
+However, the moment the sisters reconcile, a messenger knocks on their door with an offer by David Action to perform in shows around France.

 The sisters immediately agree, and promise each other to focus on the success of their career rather than focusing on desperate men looking for marriage.
 When they arrive in Paris, they are welcomed by Charlie Biddle and David Action, played by Alan Young and Scott Brady, who will later become the sisters’ love interests.

 The men are surprised by the difference between the first generation and the second generation of the Jones sisters.
 They notice that Bonnie and Connie lack the lush living style of their mother and act more sophisticated.
 The sisters claim that they do not own a lot because of financial problems; it took them three months of savings to buy an average looking dress for their shows.

 The girls open their luggage to get ready for a cocktail party; however, their only dress is a cheetah printed dress which to Rudy is not appropriate to wear in the afternoon for the press.
 They want to be able to show off the new Jones sisters properly, and therefore, they remodel the dresses to impress Paris just like the first generation of the Jones sisters.
 The cocktail party goes extremely well.
 Men are dancing and the girls have the attention of the whole room.
 Their popularity and names go all around Paris, which helps their career.